manthankharote/Illegal-Dumping-Detection/README.md

 **The Problem:** Illegal garbage dumping is a pervasive environmental issue that degrades public spaces, creates health hazards, and strains municipal resources.
 Traditional CCTV monitoring requires constant human oversight, making it inefficient and unscalable.

-**The Solution:** We have developed a fully autonomous AI + RL system.
+**The Solution:** We have developed a **fully autonomous AI + RL system**.
 By integrating edge computer vision with a sophisticated Reinforcement Learning environment, our system detects dumping events in real-time.
 An LLM-based agent then processes the environmental state and dynamically selects the best action—whether it's logging the event, alerting authorities, or issuing a fine—drastically reducing response times and human labor.

 ---